-Now brandy as we all know doesn’t have many fans as the drinks written above.
+Now brandy, as we all know, doesn’t have many fans as the drinks written above.
 Brandies are made from grapes and made to age in wooden casks for 2 to 6 years.
-Ofcourse, the longer the aging, the more complex the alcohol will be.
-There are certain high quality brandies like eau de vies which are quite fruity in nature go well with infusions.
+Of course, the longer the aging, the more complex the alcohol will be.
+There are certainly high quality brandies like eau de vies which are quite fruity in nature go well with infusions.
 You can use anything from apricot, cherry, apple, pears to be used with brandy.

 Whiskey, Scotch & Bourbon